cccbr/belfryprojects/content/docs/020-scoping-project/index.md

  - Renewal and / or treatment of metal and timberwork in tower
  - Removal of debris and clutter, unused items such as pipework and cables

 As well as ringing the bells, ringers and others will need to access the tower and bells periodically.
 They will need to check the conditions and undertake routine maintenance, as well as putting on and taking off bell muffles.
 More rarely, even the bells or larger parts of the installation may need to be removed down through the tower.
-Access must therefore be left available, with trap doors through each floor.
+Access must therefore be left available, from the tower staircase or trap doors.

 ### Other details to support ringing